all-out/guides/_guides/rent.md

 shorttitle: Rent
 author: Mussah Yacoub
 excerpt: >
-    Living in wormholes costs ISK.
-This details how members contribute to the corp such that it has enough enough money to pay fuel, mapping tool, and miscellaneous corp expenses.
+    How you contribute to our ability to continue living in a wormhole.
 ---
+## Introduction

+Living in wormholes costs a good amount of ISK.
+This guide explains how members contribute to the corp so that we have enough enough money to pay for fuel, mapping tool, and miscellaneous other corp expenses.

+## Overview

+* TOC
+{:toc}

-## Basic Information
+## Basic Info

-To live in an All-Out POS, you must pay rent.
+To live in a secure All-Out POS, you must pay rent.

-Rent amount is calculated as **All-Out Operating Expenses** divided by **Number of Renters** and sent out as a corp mail around the first of each month.
+Rent amount is calculated as **All-Out Operating Expenses** *divided by* **Number of Renters** and sent out as a corp mail around the first of each month.

 Renters have until the end of the month to pay.

-Assets belonging to members who go inactive or miss payments will be moved out to high sec for retrieval at their leisure.
+Assets belonging to renters who go inactive or miss payments will first be moved to the public staging POS, and later if we need the space they'll be moved out to high sec for retrieval at the owners' leisure.

 ## Operating Expenses